 A firm specializing in the molding of items or components to the specifications of another firm that handles the sale of distribution of the item, or to incorporate the custom molded components in one of its own products.

-This method required that the test article first pass through a size exclusion membrane capable of retaining microorganisms before the membrane is transferred to the test medium.
+This method requires that the test article first pass through a size exclusion membrane capable of retaining microorganisms before the membrane is transferred to the test medium.

 Any change from the designated color of the material or component.